Coronavirus and contractual obligations: What businesses need to knowPrint publication

 What is the commercial context?

 By the end of February 2020, new cases of Coronavirus/COVID-19 reported outside China exceeded new cases in China.
-Despite international efforts to contain the virus, the World Health Organisation has formally declared the outbreak to be a public health emergency of international concern.
-In Europe, Italy has issued guidelines advising all over 75s to stay at home; the Louvre in Paris has closed; MIPIM (the international real estate event of the calendar) has been rescheduled; and France and Switzerland have banned mass gatherings.
-In the UK, sporting events have been postponed and cancelled; and schools and offices have closed.
+Despite international efforts to contain the virus, the World Health Organisation formally declared the outbreak to be a public health emergency of international concern and the number of international confirmed cases continue to soar daily.
+In Europe, many countries have been placed on lockdown (with some taking more draconian measures than others) and vulnerable people have been advised to stay at home.
+For some, the lockdown is set to continue for at least a number of weeks, whereas countries such as Italy which is a few weeks ahead of the UK, have now started to relax the measures, with some shops such as children’s clothing shops being allowed to reopen.
+In the UK, sporting and social events have been postponed and cancelled; schools and many offices have closed, and strict guidelines are in place encouraging people to stay at home unless travel is essential and/or work cannot be performed from home.
 Quite apart from those suffering with or succumbed to the illness, there is no doubt that the human impact of this virus is significant, and is being felt increasingly close to home.
 But what about the impact on businesses?

 It is estimated that some 60 million people in China have faced travel restrictions and around 55 companies in Shanghai alone reported in mid-February that their global operations had been affected – largely by a shortage of manufacturing workers .
 With businesses around the world being heavily reliant on trade with China, and with existing supply chain inventory now becoming depleted or exhausted, economies and businesses across the world are starting to experience the knock-on effects.